ajdapretnar/orange/docs/tutorial/rst/data.rst

 >>> data.save("new_data.tab")
 >>>

-This time, we have to provide the extension for Orange to know which data format to use.
-An extension for native Orange's data format is ".tab".
-The following code saves only the data items with myope perscription:
+This time, we have to provide an extension for Orange to know which data format to use.
+The extension for Orange's native data format is ".tab".
+The following code saves only data items with myope perscription:

 .. literalinclude:: code/data-save.py